Chinese think tank mentions threats to CPEC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The Knowfar Institute for Strategic and Defence Studies has issued a report on the security issues around Pakistan.
+Knowfar Institute for Strategic and Defence Studies has issued report on security issues around Pakistan.
 The report said that 300 Uighurs have joined Daesh who are active in Iraq, Syria, Thailand, Myanmar and Turkey.
-Separately, the Chinese authorities have nabbed more than 300 Uighurs and are investigating about them.
+Separately, Chinese authorities have nabbed more than 300 Uighurs and are investigating about them.

-The Knowfar Institute for Strategic and Defence Studies has issued a report on the security issues around Pakistan.
+Knowfar Institute for Strategic and Defence Studies has issued report on security issues around Pakistan.
 The report said that 300 Uighurs have joined Daesh who are active in Iraq, Syria, Thailand, Myanmar and Turkey.
-Separately, the Chinese authorities have nabbed more than 300 Uighurs and are investigating about them.
+Separately, Chinese authorities have nabbed more than 300 Uighurs and are investigating about them.

 Comments